 VW: Who are the people that a Clown Doctor visits?

-N: We have 4 different types of visits: we visit children and their mother, we also visit the elderly with psychological or physical illnesses, we visit people who are recovering from brain injuries, and we also visit refugee children.
+S: We have 4 different types of visits: we visit children and their mothers and fathers, we also visit the elderly with psychological or physical illnesses, we visit people who are recovering from brain injuries, and we also visit refugee children.
 We also visit elderly people who don’t have the luxury of being visited very much.

 VW: Can you describe a visit?